epeld/cl-asteroids/README.md

 # Current TODOs #

 + Add some rocks
-+ Figure out how to draw pretty rocks
 + Specialize update-object to do different things
 + Apply 'warping' - forcing ship to stay within screen bounds
 + Figure out how to split rocks